ingredients icon.Ingredients

 Sugar Substitutions

 Haven’t got the sugar your recipe calls for?
-Here are some workarounds using other sugars you might have in the pantry.
+Here are some workarounds by substituting in other sugars you might already have in the pantry.

 These dark sugars have similar flavor profiles thanks to the extra molasses either retained or mixed back in.
 Expect subtle differences as you go up or down in molasses content, with Muscovado at the top of the scale and Dark Brown at the bottom.
 They’re all moist, too, so you won’t notice much difference in your final product.